Catholic Committee (Ireland): Under Kenmare

 Despite this success, the Committee movement was paralysed by factional disputes and all but dissolved.
 In 1773, Thomas Browne, 4th Viscount Kenmare convened a meeting of prominent Catholics in Dublin.
 While pleading for Penal Law relief, they foreswore any intention of overturning the Williamite Settlement.
 Together with Arthur James Plunkett, seventh earl of Fingall, Anthony Preston, eleventh Viscount Gormanston, and a number of senior bishops, Kenmare believed that redress was best achieved by maintaining the confidence of the Dublin Castle and London administrations.
 Kenmare demonstrated his loyalty by helping to recruit the soldiers in Ireland to fight for the Crown in the American Colonies in the 1770s and by supporting the authorities as they suppressed Whiteboy agrarian protest in the 1780s.

-Assisted by parliamentarians like Edmund Burke, who in 1765 had published Tracts on the Popery Laws, his pro-government policy appeared to pay dividends with the Catholic Relief Act of 1778 passed first in the parliament of Great Britain and then, with greater opposition, in the Irish Parliament.
-The "Papists Act" did not grant freedom of worship, but did allow Catholics on taking a modified oath that abjured the temporal, but not the spiritual, authority of the Pope, to purchase land.and join the army.
+Assisted by parliamentarians like Edmund Burke, who in 1765 had published Tracts on the Popery Laws, Kenmare's pro-government policy appeared to pay dividends with the Catholic Relief Act 1778 passed first in the parliament of Great Britain and then, with greater opposition, in the Irish Parliament.
+The "Papists Act" did not grant freedom of worship, but did allow Catholics on taking a modified oath that abjured the temporal, but not the spiritual, authority of the Pope, to purchase land, and join the army.
 A further measure followed in 1782: the Irish Parliament, acknowledging the actual tolerated practice of the Catholic faith, repealed the laws that compelled Catholic bishops to quit the kingdom, and binding those who had assisted at Mass to identify the celebrant.
-In addition, Catholics might now own a horse worth £5, and, with the consent of their local Protestant bishop, open their own schools.
-These small concessions were not supplemented by others for ten years.
+In addition, Catholics might now own a horse worth more than £5, and, with the consent of their local Protestant bishop, open their own schools.

+It is possible that, in the face of Volunteer and Patriot demands for free trade and Irish legislative independence, that government had begun to see the Catholic community as a potential ally, or that, at any rate, that playing the "Catholic card" might "call Protestant to their senses".
+Whatever the case, the concessions of 1782 were not supplemented by others for ten years.